wp-plugins/skype-online-status/readme.txt

 Older versions have been developed for WordPress 2.0+, 2.1+ and 2.3+ but with versions 2.6.x the main development focus was on WordPress 2.6.
 From version 2.6.9, WordPress 2.7+ is supported but support for below WordPress 2.2 has been dropped.

-This plugin also has been tested on WPMU.
+This plugin also has been tested and working fine on WPMU 2.7+.

 = Translations =